 Types of claims we handle in Columbus

-Our law firm handles a wide range of claims involving crashes caused by other drivers in Columbus and throughout Franklin County.
+Our Central Ohio law firm handles a wide range of claims involving crashes caused by other drivers in Columbus and throughout Franklin County.
 Some of the most common cases we handle often involve rear-end or head-on collisions.
 We also work with people hurt in T-bone or intersection accidents, as well as with families dealing with a fatal crash.

 What makes accident claims so complicated?